bijukunjummen/boot-with-sns-sqs/README.md

-## Sample With Spring Boot Webflux and DynamoDB (using AWS SDK 2+)
+## Sample With Spring Boot Webflux and SNS/SQS (using AWS SDK 2+)

 This sample demonstrates an end to end reactive application using Spring Boot 2 Webflux and reactive/non-blocking AWS SDK 2+

 ## Setting up a local stack version of SNS/SQS